SomeWeekendReading/someweekendreading.github.io/_posts/2021-01-14-covid-loves-republicans.md

   That's 6 extras, whereas we have only 4 extras, so the explanation isn't exact.
 But it acknowledges that we shouldn't hit _exactly_ 435.

 Little nits like this are how you know the data is _real_, sadly enough.
+But offhand, it certainly _looks_ like a larger fraction of Republicans are infected.
+Is it enough to be statistically significant, so we should believe it, though?  [_Calculemus!_](https://www.americanscientist.org/article/calculemus)

 ## Analysis